robbert-vdh/yabridge/docs/architecture.md

 `Vst3HostBridge::send_mutually_recursive_message()` and
 `Vst3Bridge::send_mutually_recursive_message()` for the actual implementation with more details.
 This applies to the functions related to resizing VST3 editors on both the Linux and the Wine sides.
+Similar implementations are used for VST2 and CLAP plugins where needed.

 ### Editor embedding